-The course offerings in the Arts and Humanities Department have these objectives: 1) to provide students with the basic courses in Art, Music, Theatre, and Communications which are prerequisite to more advanced study in these fields; 2) to contribute toward requirements of public school teachers; 3) to increase students appreciation and enjoyment of the arts in all their forms; 4) to provide opportunities for self-expression and artistic development; and, 5) to develop skills which may have either vocational or avocational application.
+The course offerings in the Arts and Humanities Department have these objectives: 1) to provide students with the basic courses in Art, Music, Theatre, and Communications which are prerequisite to more advanced study in these fields; 2) to increase students appreciation and enjoyment of the arts in all their forms; 3) to provide opportunities for self-expression and artistic development.

 Adjunct Faculty Members

 Sharon Burris - Communications, Writing for Mass Communication, Interpersonal Communication, Intro to Photography, Business Communications

 Sharon Burris retired from teaching in the Language Arts Department for more than a decade, and is now teaching Communications.
 She has two master's degrees, one in Journalism/Mass Communications from the University of Oklahoma/Norman and the other in English/Creative Writing from the University of Central Oklahoma/Edmond.
 Sharon has also participated in several graduate programs netting additional hour-credits, including the Oklahoma Writing Project and two classes through the OU Summer in Santa Fe program.
 This proves what she strongly believes--once a student, always a student!
 Sharon also is a writing tutor on the Ardmore campus and loves meeting and working with students!